Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Performance and accuracy for a decaying flow

 Fig.~\ref{fig:profiling:pie_resol} shows the distribution of computation time across different functions for a standard 3D Navier-Stokes simulation with the RK4 scheme at the largest grid size considered here.
 Three quarters of the time is spent in Fourier transforms (FFT and IFFT).
 The remaining quarter is spent on linear and nonlinear operations, truncation, and the Runge-Kutta stages.

 To assess scalability, Fig.~\ref{fig:speedup-sizes} shows the computation time normalized by the number of cores as a function of $N$.
 The expected scaling is $N^4$: a factor $N^3$ from the three-dimensional grid and a factor $N$ from the time step, which shrinks proportionally with the grid spacing under a CFL condition.
 The figure shows some deviations from this ideal scaling, likely due to varying parallelization efficiency across different grid sizes and core counts.
-Nevertheless, the overall trend closely follows the $N^4$ slope, confirming that the expected scaling holds.
+Nevertheless, the overall trend follows the $N^4$ slope, confirming that the expected scaling holds.

 Fig.~\ref{fig:spatialmeans:dealiased}(a) shows the temporal evolution of the kinetic energy for each resolution, and Fig.~\ref{fig:spatialmeans:dealiased}(c) the corresponding relative error in percent.
 Similarly, Fig.~\ref{fig:spatialmeans:dealiased}(b) shows the energy dissipation rate and Fig.~\ref{fig:spatialmeans:dealiased}(d) its relative error.
 All simulations follow the same energy and dissipation evolution during the initial overturn times, with negligible errors.
 As the flow approaches the peak of energy dissipation at the transition to turbulence, differences begin to appear and grow with decreasing resolution.
+Considering only the temporal evolution of the spatially averaged kinetic energy (Fig.~\ref{fig:spatialmeans:dealiased}(c)), the average relative difference with respect to the highest-resolution run is approximately $12\%$, about half the value computed from the spectra with Eq.~\eqref{eq:quality} (reported in Table~\ref{tab:23}).
+Also, very small errors are observed on the toral energy at $\kmax \etamin \geq 1.5$ ($N \geq 400$).
+Both observations illustrate the need to compute finer error on energy spectra.

 Fig.~\ref{fig:spectra:dealiased} shows the energy spectra, energy flux, and cumulated dissipation for the various resolutions.
 Clear differences appear with decreasing resolution in the energy spectra, fluxes, and cumulated dissipation, especially in the inertial range.
 Table~\ref{tab:23} confirms that the error increases sharply as resolution decreases.
-At low resolutions ($N < 256$), the inertial range is not fully developed, so the energy spectra deviate substantially from the high-resolution reference at $N = 768$, resulting in large errors.
-Considering only the temporal evolution of the spatially averaged kinetic energy (Fig.~\ref{fig:spatialmeans:dealiased}(c)), the average relative difference with respect to the highest-resolution run is approximately $12\%$, about half the value reported in Table~\ref{tab:23}, illustrating the need to compute finer error on energy spectra.
+At low resolutions ($N \leq 256$), the inertial range is not fully developed, so the energy spectra deviate substantially from the high-resolution reference at $N = 768$, resulting in large errors.